 Lahontan Cutthroat Trout

-Lahontan cutthroat trout has a long evolutionary history in the Great Basin (NV, UT) and is highly distinct from other sub-species of cutthroat trout.
-Historically, it was found in a wide array of stream and river systems as well as freshwater and alkaline lakes.
+Lahontan cutthroat trout have a long evolutionary history in the Great Basin (NV, UT) and are highly distinct from other sub-species of cutthroat trout.
+Historically, they was found in a wide array of stream and river systems as well as freshwater and alkaline lakes.
 As a result of this diverse habitat, Lahontan cutthroat developed a variety of life histories, including resident stream, migratory and lake-dwelling forms.

 For over a decade, the Lahontan Cutthroat Trout initiative helped to secure existing populations of Lahontan cutthroats, establish new populations, and connect isolated populations to enhance long-term resilience of these fish to environmental disruptions like fire and drought.
 NFWF grant partners removed invasive species from 350 miles of stream and have conducted extensive genetic and population monitoring to enable ongoing management of secured populations.

 NFWF closed its Lahontan Cutthroat Trout Business Plan in 2020 and is currently supporting partners in documenting lessons learned throughout the past 10 years and completing final steps toward sustainable management of the population gains achieved to date.